 So, take this for what it is; use it to the t, adjust it as need be, or only use the tips I provided.
 Anyways, I hope it’s able to help you out in a time of need, or if you’re simply trying to cut back on expenses to pay off debt or save up for something.

-Don’t forget to grab the print outs for this exact meal plan, grocery list, and blank templates to help you become organized and save money!
+Don’t forget to grab the cheap vegan meal plan and grocery list print outs for this exact meal plan along with blank templates to help you become organized and save money!

 p.s.
 Also share with friends and family; they don’t have to be vegan to appreciate this cheap meal plan!